 - Center of Excellence: This offers a "think tank" approach to PMO, giving project managers access to standardized processes, methodologies, tools, and strategies.

-You can get an idea of the kind of model organizations usually chose by looking at their PMO’s responsibilities.
-According to one survey, these are the most common responsibilities for a PMO:
+You can get an idea of the kind of model organizations usually choose by looking at their PMO’s responsibilities.
+According to one survey, these are the most common responsibilities of a PMO: